 What standards guarantee safety from COVID in public swimming pools?

 The Community regulations that have been most rapidly applied are those that keep changing rooms and public baths closed.
 No public swimming pool can have these open spaces and they can only be used in emergencies under supervision.

 Barefoot access is forbidden, hydroalcoholic gel must be provided at the entrance to public or community pools, a cleaning protocol must be established and repeated 3 times a day and great attention must be paid to water quality and residual chlorine and ph levels.

 Community pools have to follow the same rules as public pools regardless of whether they are within a private urbanization.
 Crowds are not allowed either, with the number of pools constantly being adjusted by the autonomous community in which they are located.

 In the Community of Madrid the swimming pools can have a maximum capacity of 50% (adjustable according to the current situation), while in Andalusia a capacity of 75% is allowed.
 In all cases a minimum safety distance must be maintained, which is between 1.5-3m.

-Owners or neighbours for rent are invited not to bring guests to the communal pool as, outside of the alarm state, it is permitted but it is a high risk area as it is a confluence of a large number of neighbours.
+Owners or neighbors for rent are invited not to bring guests to the communal pool as, outside of the alarm state, it is permitted but it is a high risk area as it is a confluence of a large number of neighbors.
 The residents’ association may prohibit the access of guests if there is a majority agreement between the owners.